|

 civilization as something that emerges either by violent imposition

 or by a process that occurs behind people's backs.
-The first sort of
+The first sort

-explanation is actually dependent on the second, in that stories of
+of explanation is actually dependent on the second, in that stories

-violent imposition presuppose processes that go on behind the backs
+of violent imposition presuppose processes that go on behind the backs

 of conquerors.
-The city is destroyed; the conqueror has to rebuild it;
+The city is destroyed; the conqueror has to rebuild

-the emergent order
+fact that the emergent order

 is always established politically.
-In these accounts, politics is usually
+In these accounts, politics is

-not with the creativity (and the practices of peaceful exchange and
+and not with the creativity (and the practices of peaceful exchange

-are structures of domination or
+reveal that there are structures of domination or

 plays of power in a civilized order is to say that there is something

 bad there, generated by "politics".
-The remedy for this bad
+The remedy for this

-politics is always a good politics.
+bad politics is always a good politics.
 An Augustinian political ontology

 always points in that direction.
-The alternative to this implicit Augustinianism
+The alternative to this implicit

-is involved in them in one way or another.
+everyday life.
+Everyone is involved in them in one way or another.

 Everyone has to be a politician.
-If a relatively benign -- or, at least,
+If a relatively benign -- or, at

-lineaments of a benign order are fundamentally political.
+the lineaments of a benign order are fundamentally political.

 My point is that

-the city or civilization is a political construct that needs to be understood
+the city or civilization is a political construct that needs to be

-part of the
+The latter part of the

 practice is celebrated by the ideologists of freedom.[13]
 The other